kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 **How the resultant configuration files are generated?**

-- `YML`: The default configuration file pre-stored at config directories is overwritten by the operator generated configuration file.
-Then the resultant configuration file is overwritten by the user provided custom configuration file (if any).
-The [yq](https://github.com/mikefarah/yq) tool is used to merge two yaml files.
+- `YML`: The default configuration file pre-stored at config directories is overwritten by the operator-generated configuration file (if any).
+Then the resultant configuration file is overwritten by the user-provided custom configuration file (if any).
+The [yq](https://github.com/mikefarah/yq) tool is used to merge two YAML files.

   ```bash
   $ yq merge -i --overwrite file1.yml file2.yml
   ```

-- `Non-YML`: The default configuration file is replaced by the operator generated one (if any).
-Then the resultant configuration file is replaced by the user provided custom configuration file (if any).
+- `Non-YML`: The default configuration file is replaced by the operator-generated one (if any).
+Then the resultant configuration file is replaced by the user-provided custom configuration file (if any).

   ```bash
   $ cp -f file2 file1